David Atwood

-David Atwood (December 15, 1815 - December 11, 1889) was a nineteenth-century American politician, publisher, editor and printer from Wisconsin.
-He represented Wisconsin's 2nd Congressional District in the United States House of Representatives during the 2nd and 3rd sessions of the 41st Congress.
+David Atwood (December 15, 1815 – December 11, 1889) was an American journalist, publisher, Republican politician, and Wisconsin pioneer.
+He worked for 42 years as the influential editor and publisher of the Wisconsin State Journal in Madison, Wisconsin.
+During that time, he also served one year in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district during the 2nd and 3rd sessions (1870-1871) of the 41st Congress.

 Biography

 Born in Bedford, New Hampshire, Atwood attended the public schools as a child.
 He moved to Hamilton, New York in 1832 where he was apprenticed as a printer and later became publisher of the Hamilton Palladium.
 He moved to Freeport, Illinois in 1845 and engaged in agricultural pursuits before moving to Madison, Wisconsin in 1847 and for forty-two years was editor and publisher of the Wisconsin Journal.
 Atwood was commissioned a major general in the Wisconsin Militia by Governor Alexander W. Randall in 1858, was a member of the Wisconsin State Assembly in 1861, was a United States assessor for four years and served as mayor of Madison, Wisconsin in 1868 and 1869.